maldex/MultiMuMu/Docker/README.md

 - If you get a _permission denied_, the configfile could not be accessed from Docker-Daemon.
 Check your working-directroy for read-permission from group Docker.
 - _--name_: give this container instance a specific name.
 - _--device_: map only one adapter into this container.
-- _--publish_: map external/host TCP/4212 into Containers TCP/4212
+- _--publish_: map external/host TCP/4212 into Containers TCP/4212.
-- _--volume_: map the _sample.conf_ in current directory to _/mumudvb.conf_ in the container
+- _--volume_: map the _sample.conf_ in current directory to _/mumudvb.conf_ in the container.
+- Image to be run is the _simple_
 >